dotnet/csharplang/proposals/checked-user-defined-operators.md

 }
 ```

-### Unary operator overload resolution

-The first bullet in section [§11.4.4](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#1144-unary-operator-overload-resolution) will be adjusted as follows (additions are in bold).
-*  The set of candidate user-defined operators provided by `X` for the operation `operator op(x)` is determined using the rules of [Candidate user-defined operators](checked-user-defined-operators.md#candidate-user-defined-operators). **If the set contains at least one operator in checked form, all operators in regular form are removed from the set.**

-The section [§11.7.18](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#11718-the-checked-and-unchecked-operators) will be adjusted to reflect the effect that the checked/unchecked context has on unary operator overload resolution.

-### Binary operator overload resolution

-The first bullet in section [§11.4.5](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#1145-binary-operator-overload-resolution) will be adjusted as follows (additions are in bold).
-*  The set of candidate user-defined operators provided by `X` and `Y` for the operation `operator op(x,y)` is determined.
-The set consists of the union of the candidate operators provided by `X` and the candidate operators provided by `Y`, each determined using the rules of [Candidate user-defined operators](checked-user-defined-operators.md#candidate-user-defined-operators).
-If `X` and `Y` are the same type, or if `X` and `Y` are derived from a common base type, then shared candidate operators only occur in the combined set once. **If the set contains at least one operator in checked form, all operators in regular form are removed from the set.**

-The Checked and unchecked operators [§11.7.18](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#11718-the-checked-and-unchecked-operators) section will be adjusted to reflect the effect that the checked/unchecked context has on binary operator overload resolution.

 ### Candidate user-defined operators

-The https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#candidate-user-defined-operators section will be adjusted as follows (additions are in bold).
+The https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#candidate-user-defined-operators section will be adjusted as follows (additions/changes are in bold).

 Given a type `T` and an operation `operator op(A)`, where `op` is an overloadable operator and `A` is an argument list, the set of candidate user-defined operators provided by `T` for `operator op(A)` is determined as follows:

 *  Determine the type `T0`.
 If `T` is a nullable type, `T0` is its underlying type, otherwise `T0` is equal to `T`.
+*  **Find the set of user-defined operators, `U`.
+This set consists of:**
+    *  **In `unchecked` evaluation context, all regular `operator op` declarations in `T0`.**
+    *  **In `checked` evaluation context, all checked and regular `operator op` declarations in `T0` except regular declarations that have pair-wise matching `checked operator` declaration.**
-*  For all `operator op` declarations **in their checked and regular forms in `checked` evaluation context and only in their regular form in `unchecked` evaluation context** in `T0` and all lifted forms of such operators, if at least one operator is applicable ([Applicable function member](https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#applicable-function-member)) with respect to the argument list `A`, then the set of candidate operators consists of all such applicable operators in `T0`.
+*  For all `operator op` declarations in **`U`** and all lifted forms of such operators, if at least one operator is applicable ([Applicable function member](https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#applicable-function-member)) with respect to the argument list `A`, then the set of candidate operators consists of all such applicable operators in `T0`.
 *  Otherwise, if `T0` is `object`, the set of candidate operators is empty.
 *  Otherwise, the set of candidate operators provided by `T0` is the set of candidate operators provided by the direct base class of `T0`, or the effective base class of `T0` if `T0` is a type parameter.

-Similar filtering will be applied while determining the set of candidate operators in interfaces https://github.com/dotnet/csharplang/blob/main/meetings/2017/LDM-2017-06-27.md#shadowing-within-interfaces.
+Similar rules will be applied while determining the set of candidate operators in interfaces https://github.com/dotnet/csharplang/blob/main/meetings/2017/LDM-2017-06-27.md#shadowing-within-interfaces.

-The https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#the-checked-and-unchecked-operators section will be adjusted to reflect the effect that the checked/unchecked context has on unary and binary operator overload resolution.
+The section [§11.7.18](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#11718-the-checked-and-unchecked-operators) will be adjusted to reflect the effect that the checked/unchecked context has on unary and binary operator overload resolution.

 #### Example #1:
 ``` C#